nivlevyy/UBE_final_project_ublock_enhanced/README.md

 Checks extended static lists first (uBO + optional dynamic list).
 If a URL isn’t covered by those static lists, a local model (Web Worker) scores it using staged features.
 Visual indicators (icon/badge/banner/notification) warn users in real time.
-URLs that look malicious are added to a small local batch queue and periodically flushed to the server with a uniq user API KEY.
+URLs that look malicious are added to a small local batch queue and periodically flushed to the server with a unique user API KEY.

 ### Server (Validation + Daily Routine)
 Receives batched candidates from many clients.